Find Handymen Near MeEnter your zip code and compare qualified licensed local handymen

 How can a handyman help you?

 If you’re not exactly sure just what the function of a handyman is, you are in for a pleasant surprise.
 Your professional local handyman, as brought to you by Networx, tends to be a highly skilled, obliging, and ... well ... handy individual, whose areas of expertise can easily range from drywall repair to power washing your deck to hanging wall art to assembling furniture to you name it.
+Other areas of help may include painting, landscaping, gutter cleaning, roofing, crown molding and plumbing services.
 Map out that neglected to-do list in advance so he will better understand his tasks. .
 When you’re making arrangements to hire a tradesman, find out whether all the tasks are within his skill set and what experience he has.
 This is also the ideal time to ask what tools and supplies you will need to have on hand before the carpentry work begins, to enable the handyman to get your projects done quickly and successfully.

 Handyman vs. Contractor

 What’s the difference between a handyman and a contractor?
 Good question.
 You are not alone in your confusion.
 This is due, in part, to the fact that there is definitely some overlap between the roles of these two players on the home improvement scene.
 For example, your local handyman may be quite adept at hanging prebuilt kitchen cabinets, a task traditionally done by a carpentry contractor.
 However, in most regions a contractor requires professional licensing while a handyman does not.
 For this reason, your jurisdiction, board, or homeowners insurance company may authorize projects such as major electrical, plumbing, or remodeling work only if carried out under the supervision of a licensed contractor.
 They may also limit the tasks done by a handyman to a specific dollar amount per day.
 Whether a handyman or contractor is more suited to the job you have in mind, do make sure the maintenance pro that you hire is fully insured.